 Taiko literally means 'drum' in Japanese, but can also be used to refer to the modern style of Japanese drumming ensembles.
 Taiko have been an important part of Japanese culture for hundreds of years.
 Its origins lie in the many temples and shrines throughout Japan where they are played during ceremonies and festivals.
-Throughout history taiko drums have also been used in kabuki and noh theatre, dance and music.
-It is only since the 1950s that taiko has become a performing art in itself known as 'kumi daiko', and spread throughout the world with the help of professional touring groups like Ondekoza and Kodo.
-Japan currently has between 10,000 - 15,000 taiko groups playing many different styles.
+Throughout history Taiko drums have also been used in kabuki and noh theatre, dance and music.
+It is only since the 1950s that Taiko has become a performing art in itself known as 'kumi daiko', and spread throughout the world with the help of professional touring groups like Ondekoza and Kodo.
+Japan currently has between 10,000 - 15,000 Taiko groups playing many different styles.
 Taiko is now gaining popularity in the UK, with groups emerging nationwide and wowing audiences with this dynamic performing art.

-About kaminari UK
+About Kaminari UK